 In 1992, Eamon Duffy published The Stripping of the Altars: Traditional Religion in England c.
 1400-c.
 1580, a bombshell of a book that quickly established itself as one of the most substantial and significant works produced by any of the revisionists.
 The first of two main parts of The Stripping of the Altars describes in great detail the relative glories of England’s traditional religion during the century leading up to the reign of King Henry VIII.
 Duffy attempts to demonstrate “that late medieval Catholicism exerted an enormously strong, diverse, and vigorous hold over the imagination and the loyalty of the people up to the very moment of the Reformation.”
 In the second part of his book, Duffy details what he portrays as the disruptive reforms that took place during the reigns of Henry VIII, Edward VI, and Elizabeth I. He argues that the short reign of Mary with its restoration of tradition was a success welcomed by the large majority of the laity.
 Duffy cites a wide array of primary sources, including wills, church-wardens’ accounts, primers, and parish records.
 In addition, he includes several impressive images of paintings, monuments, sepulchers, stained-glass church windows, and carvings, all of which he uses to underscore his principle contention: “into the 1530s the vigour, richness, and creativity of late medieval religion was undiminished, and continued to hold the imagination and elicit the loyalty of the majority of the population.”

 Since he first published his seminal work, Duffy has taken on the task of reinforcing his basic thesis.
 In a 2001 book, Voices of Morebath: Reformation & Rebellion in an English Village, Duffy provides a case study that illustrates the general claims of his magnum opus.
 The book is about “a sixteenth-century country priest,” Sir Christopher Trychay, who served the people of Morebath, a village of Devon twenty-five miles north of Exeter.
 Two things about Trychay stand out.
 First, he was vicar of Morebath for over a half century, “from 1520 until his death in 1574.”
 Second, he “wrote everything down.”
 Consequently, Trychay’s accounts “offer a unique window into a rural world in crisis, as the progress of the Reformation inexorably dismantled the structures of Morebath’s corporate life, and pillaged its assets.”
 Duffy acknowledges that if someone wrote a similar book with Essex or Suffolk as its setting, that book “would look very different.”
 He seems content simply to offer an engaging example of how it was that in some parts of England compliance and conformity were not the rule.
 In Morebath, Sir Christopher publicly opposed the Reformation and thanked God for the reign and reforms of Queen Mary.
 Members of his congregation died in the Prayer Book rebellion of 1549.
-Duffy disavows that this book supports any thesis.
-But in view of his previous work, that sort of disclaimer rings a bit hollow.
+Duffy disavows that his book supports any thesis.
+But in view of his previous work, that sort of disclaimer sounds odd.

 If Eamon Duffy's The Stripping of the Altars has been the revisionists’ most significant book, Christopher Haigh has been their strongest, most engaging, and perhaps most judicious champion.
 In his 1993 book, English Reformations: Religion, Politics, and Society under the Tudors, Haigh set out to demonstrate that England's pre-Reformation religious tradition was both popular and strong.
 At the same time, he committed himself to acknowledging and accounting for the genuine diversity of religious life in pre-Reformation England.
 “We need a version of religious conflict and transformation which includes both sides of the fence—and those who sat on the fence, those who could not find, it, and those who did not see why there was such a fuss about the fence.”
 Much like Scarisbrick and Duffy, Haigh argues that “it was the break with Rome which was to cause the decline of Catholicism, not the decline of Catholicism which led to the break with Rome.”
 As a result of its enforced Reformation, England was populated by “parish Anglicans” who were “de-catholicized but un-protestantized."